 Sometimes it can be trial and error to find what works best for you or your loved one.
 It’s important not to give up trying when it comes to treatment.

-If at any time you are unclear about treatment pathways or you’re not connected to the right health professionals, please get in touch for a conversation with an EDV Telehealth Nurse.
+If at any time you are unclear about treatment pathways or you are concerned that you are not connected to the right health professionals, please get in touch for a conversation with an EDV Telehealth Nurse.

 Please note that all information provided on this page is relevant to children, adolescents and young adults living in Victoria only.
 Different states have different pathways to access care.